Izder456/fzonlinepretty/CONTRIBUTING.md

 # Contributing
-this repostory is open to all criticism please help and suggest as this would be greatly appreciated!
+this repostory is open to all criticism.
+Please help and suggest as this would be greatly appreciated!

 ## Forking
 Feel Free to Fork!